juhasev/sample-ninja-help/financial-reports.md

 The average revenue per panelist or the total revenue for all panelists.

+> Revenue is calculated based on the **Client CPI** entered in the projects and the reward points awarded.

 **REWARDS AWARDED**

 The average reward points awarded or the number of reward points given out.